 Have you heard about Tradewinds Voyages?

 I first heard of Tradewind Voyages last year, I was interested in their delivery voyage, which sadly was cancelled due to the World Covid Pandemic.
 I have admired similar ships operated by Star Clippers in the Caribbean for years, they look so magnificent.
-So when I noticed Tradewind Voyages were planning on sailing in June 2021, I did not hesitate to book via Panache Cruises!
+So when I noticed Tradewind Voyages were planning on sailing in Summer 2021, I did not hesitate to book via Panache Cruises!
 Sadly my original booking was cancelled, not the most professional to find out via a Ship tracking app, however I can not fault the speed in which a refund was organised, far quicker than refunds from every other line over the last 15 months!
 Teething problems forgiven, we are now rebooked to cruise on Golden Horizons Inaugural Voyage and I can not wait!

-Do make sure you follow my social media accounts and blog for lots of Golden Horizon content in June!
+Do make sure you follow my social media accounts and blog for lots of Golden Horizon content in mid July!

 Tradewind Voyages are a brand new Cruise line, due to begin UK Voyages this Summer.
 They promise ‘our Voyages are designed to follow the sun using the wind and the currents, making for a true sailing experience.’
 They explain that their itineraries are governed by where in the world they are and embrace the following 3 categories:

 ⇢ Hidden Beaches ( They can take you to the most beautiful and undiscovered islands in the world)

 ⇢ Cultural Immersion ( Tradewind Voyages have a shore excursion programme to immerse yourself in the destinations you visit)